Estimation of Reliable Proposal Quality for Temporal Action Detection: Introduction

 Recent attempts adopt an additional branch to predict tIoU between proposal and the corresponding ground truth~\cite{AFSD} or focus on the center of an action instance~\cite{ActionFormer}.
 Although notable improvement is obtained, there is still a huge gap between the performance of previous methods and ideal performance.
 We notice that previous methods mainly rely on the region view which only considers global features of proposals and ignore local appearance and motion evolvement, which increases the difficulty of recognizing boundary location accurateness, especially for actions with long duration.

 In this paper, we propose a new framework that gives insights into moment and region views simultaneously to align two tasks by estimating reliable proposal quality.
 First, we propose Boundary Evaluate Module (BEM) to acquire boundary qualities of proposals from a moment view.
 Specifically, BEM focuses on local appearance and motion evolvement for predicting the boundary quality of each temporal location which reflects the distance between the current location to the location of the action boundary.
 Then, the quality of the generated proposal is calculated by its boundary qualities.
 However, the duration of realistic actions can vary from a few seconds to minutes and the localization quality of short actions is more sensitive to the boundary error than long actions.
-With the same boundary error, the localization quality of the boundary is different for proposals with different duration, as shown in Fig.\ref{fig:multi-scale}.
 To address this, multi-scale boundary quality is adopted in BEM in a divide-and-conquer way which assigns a suitable scale for each proposal depending on its duration.
 For the region view, we propose a simple but effective module named Region Evaluate Module (REM), which employed the sampled features in proposals as the proposal feature representation and refines proposals.
 In particular, REM obtains aligned features by sampling at three locations within the action proposals, which contain more contextual information beneficial to estimate reliable proposal quality and accurate boundary.
 The proposed \textbf{B}oundary Evaluate Module and \textbf{R}egion \textbf{E}valuate \textbf{M}odule (BREM) are generic, and they can be integrated with other anchor-free TAD methods to achieve better results.
 To validate the effectiveness of BREM, we conduct experiments on two popular mainstream datasets THUMOS14~\cite{THUMOS14} and ActivityNet-1.3~\cite{activitynet}.
 By combining BREM with a basic anchor-free TAD framework proposed by~\cite{A2Net}, we achieve an absolute improvement of $3.6\%$ $m$AP$@$Avg on THUMOS14.
 When integrating with the state-of-the-art TAD framework ActionFormer~\cite{ActionFormer}, we achieve a new state-of-the-art (63.6\% $m$AP$@$Avg) on THUMOS14 and competitive result (36.2\% $m$AP$@$Avg) on ActivityNet-1.3.